 - Played with in Apollo Justice: Ace Attorney with Olga Orly.
 Orly is only pretending to be a Russian waitress (at a Russian restaurant known as the Borscht Bowl Club) in order to cover up her real job as a con artist.

-- Earl Boen seems to do this quite often, voicing Sergei Gulukovitch in Metal Gear Solid 2: Sons of Liberty and Colossus in the first X-Men Legends.
+- Earl Boen seems to do this quite often, voicing Sergei Gurlukovitch in Metal Gear Solid 2: Sons of Liberty and Colossus in the first X-Men Legends.

-- Street Fighter 4 has Peter Beckman as Zangief.
+- Street Fighter IV has Peter Beckman as Zangief.
+Starting with Street Fighter X Tekken, he adds the slightly broken grammar to it.